 1. Check your documents.

-Insurance can be added to loans or credit cards, often to car loans.
+Insurance can be added to personal loans, car loans, home loans and credit cards.
 You can check your loan documents, credit card statements or purchase receipts, or you can ask the motor vehicle dealer, loan provider or bank you dealt with.

 These products cost hundreds or thousands of dollars so it is worth taking a look.
-Remember also that if the premium has been added to a loan, you will also be paying interest on this amount as well.
+If the cost of the insurance (the premium) has been added to a loan, you will also be paying interest on the insurance.

 2. Am I covered by the policy?